 My first recital after my recovery was a quite interesting one: my poems were recited by an actress between the solo flute pieces.
 Since it was so unusual, I was interviewed by a ‘flute blogger’ afterward, and I shared my experiences about MFD as well.
 From the next day, I received countless phone calls, e-mails, and messages from musicians: they all wanted to know how I managed to recover.
 I met them one by one, trying to translate my methods to their specific needs, and the therapy – which I use to this day -started to develop.
 Since then, I never missed the opportunity to learn more: I talked to medical professionals, neuroscientists, other coaches, Alexander Technique and other movement therapy teachers and read countless books on the subject.
 And above all, I talked to over two hundred musicians who were affected by MFD.
 I think I learned the most from each individual case since I always have to figure out new ways, new strategies to tailor my therapy to each musician’s needs.
 I truly admire their bravery and dedication which I experienced every single time.

 As I was working with musicians based on my own experiences, I grew more and more curious about the scientific background of the condition.
 Mostly driven by the desire to become a better and more effective coach, I decided that I needed to continue my studies, so I could conduct an official research.
 In 2017, I got accepted to the very prestigious Royal College of Music to complete a Master of Science course, majoring in Performance Psychology.
 After I finished my course with distinction, I continued my work as a Ph.D. student at the University of York.
-In my work, I am aided by the Arts and Humanities Research Council of the UK, the Music Department of York, and my own group, the York Music Psychology Group.
+I am funded by the Arts and Humanities Research Council of the UK and the Music Department of the Univerisity of York and supported by my group, the York Music Psychology Group.